hrubanj/webpage/_posts/2024-02-24-controlling-home-power-plant-with-ai-part-1.markdown

 If you introduce AI too early, you often end up with something that is too hard to build and test.

 ### Variables under control
-We can set the power plant to prefer charging the battery, selling to the grid, or  dumping electricity.
+You can set the power plant to prefer charging the battery, selling to the grid, or  dumping electricity.
-We can also charge the battery from the grid.
+You can also charge the battery from the grid.
 Dumping electricity makes sense if the battery is full and selling price is negative.

 The battery should be charged to between 10 % and 90 % of its capacity, otherwise